DestroyedClone/RiskyClassicItems/THUNDERSTORE RELEASE/README.md

 # ClassicItemsReturns

-This mod adds items and equipment from Risk of Rain / Returns.
+This mod adds items and equipment from Risk of Rain and Risk of Rain Returns.

 | Icon | Item | Desc |
 |:--:|:--:|--|